Barber Osgerby: Barber Osgerby

 Barber & Osgerby's first furniture to use solid wood was the oak Home Table in 2000, initially conceived for their own homes.
 In 2002 the pair were asked to design new furniture for the 13th century St. Thomas’ Portsmouth Cathedral, as part of an ongoing programme of renovation.
 The only definitive criterion for the pieces was that they be made of oak.
 Solid oak is heavy and a key requirement for furniture was that it was light and easily manoeuvrable.
 This was resolved by the engineering of the design, resulting in the slender form of the bench.

 In 2005 Barber and Osgerby moved on from wood, fulfilling a commission to design a new chair for the newly restored modernist De La Warr Pavilion in Bexhill-on-Sea.
 The resulting aluminium armchairs were in two versions, the restaurant version was upholstered while the external version featured a powder-coated finish and perforated seat and back, capable of enduring the coastal exposure to on the pavilion's outdoor terraces.
 The De La Warr Chair was subsequently put into production by Established & Sons who also produced Barber Osgerby's aluminium Zero-In table as part of their launch collection in 2005.
 That table's construction employed automotive industry welding and polishing techniques never before applied to furniture manufacturing.
 These techniques were employed again in 2007 when Barber Osgerby were commissioned to design the entrance foyer desk for the Royal Institute of British Architects (RIBA) in Portland Place, London resulting in a contemporary reception desk wrapped in a skin of hand-beaten stainless steel, mirror-polished to reflect its surroundings.
 Similarly, though now employing aerospace engineering techniques, Barber Osgerby's Iris tables for Established & Sons in 2008 were milled in sections from solid aluminum, anodized and joined with hidden bolts and tightened using magnets.

-Barber & Osgerby's first lamp, the Tab lamp for Flos was launched in 2007, it seemingly marked a return to the folded form but had evolved from of a series of ideas for lights conceived in the early 2000s and from 2007 Barber & Osgerby embraced a broadening range of products, projects and techniques.
+Barber & Osgerby's first lamp, the Tab lamp for Flos was launched in 2007, it seemingly marked a return to the folded form but had evolved from a series of ideas for lights conceived in the early 2000s and from 2007 Barber & Osgerby embraced a broadening range of products, projects and techniques.